ValdryanIvandito/cardano-lock-unlocking-assets-guide/generate-contract-address-eng.md

 # Introduction

-This is documentation that gives you a step-by-step guide on how to generate contract address.
+This is documentation that provides you a step-by-step guide on how to generate contract address.

 # Step by step